Broncos bring on RB Charles with one-year deal

 Henderson, who ran a sub-4.5 40-yard dash at the NFL scouting combine, is the fastest of the team's backs.

-Charles tore his right ACL in October 2015 and struggled with knee troubles last season, managing just 12 rushing attempts.
+He tore his left ACL in 2011, tore his right ACL in October 2015 and struggled with knee troubles last season, managing just 12 rushing attempts.

 He had arthroscopic surgery on both knees during the season, prompting a move to injured reserve.
-The Chiefs likely could have activated Charles and moved him to the active roster for their final regular-season game, but chose not to.
+The Chiefs likely could have activated Charles and moved him to the active roster for their final regular-season game but chose not to.

-He then was released after the season.
+He then was released after the season but is happy with his new chapter as he moves on from the Chiefs.

-Charles also tore his left ACL in 2011, but the Broncos believed if they got a favorable medical report he could contribute if his playing time was parceled out effectively.
+"It's behind me now.
+I really don't even want to talk about that.
+I love the organization and love the team.
+At the end of the day, it's a business, but it's also personal as well.
+It is what it is.
+At the end of the day, they let me go and I'm not there.
+I'm starting a new chapter, and I'm happy with my new chapter, really."

 Charles has four 100-yard rushing games against the Broncos in his career, including a 259-yard effort during the 2010 season.